Fossil Hunting on the Jurassic Coast The best place to see and hunt for fossils

 Dorset Museum & Art Gallery

 Welcome to Dorset Museum & Art Gallery, a place to connect with 250 million years of history.
-We are taking part in ‘The Greatest Treasure Hunt’ where you can explore the creative...
+From amazing archaeology, to dinosaur bones and the story of Mary Anning, the archive of Thomas Hardy...

 Lyme Regis Museum